sheaffej/sheaffej.github.io/b2/4wd-base/moving-to-docker.md

 For example, I will have docker images for:
 * _b2-base_: The code and nodes that drive the base.
 These will run on the robot's onboard computer.
-* _b2-dev_: The code and nodes that will on my laptop like RViz, teleop_node, etc.
+* _b2-dev_: The code and nodes that will run on my laptop like RViz, teleop_node, etc.
 * _b2-nav_: The code and nodes that handle the navigation of the robot.
 This may run on the robot, or I may put it on a remote computer for better performance.

 > _Update 15 Mar 2020_
 > Jumping forward in time, I have a lot of Docker images now:
 > * **`b2-base`**: Contains my `base_node`, my IR `sensors_node`, and the `roboclaw_driver` nodes.
 This runs on the robot.
-> * **`ros-realsense`**: Contains the librarires and nodes for operating the Intel Realsense camera.
+> * **`ros-realsense`**: Contains the libraries and nodes for operating the Intel Realsense camera.
 This also runs on the robot.
 > * **`b2-imu`**: Contains the libraries and nodes for publishing the onboard IMU sensor data.
 This also runs on the robot.
 I may fold this into the `b2-base` Docker, but for now I'm keeping is separate since it has its own set of library dependenices that need to be compiled from source.
 This keeps the `b2-base` and `b2-imu` images cleaner and more decoupled.
 > * **`b2-slam`**: Contains libraries and nodes for Google Cartographer for SLAM.
 This runs on a remote computer that has a lot more CPU processing power that what is available onboard on the robot.
 > * **`b2-dev`**: Contains all of the libraries, scripts, and nodes that I use on my laptop when operating and testing the robot.
 This is essentially my "control plane" for the robot.